Opinion | Romney is the guy who can’t please anyone — and he’s humble enough to accept it

 As governor of Massachusetts, he sought tutoring and guidance from scientists and bioethicists when considering legislation related to stem cell research.
 During the impeachment, he requested transcripts of testimony, studying (and praying) late into the night.
 People close to him during his latest deliberations tell me he was, once more, concerned about making the right decision.
 The stakes seemed almost insurmountable: Not only would his decision affect the high court for decades, but also the pushback, either way, would be ferocious and unyielding.

-Both sides brought pressure to bear during his days of rumination, including from trusted advisors urging him to vote no.
+Both sides brought pressure to bear during his days of rumination, including from trusted advisers urging him to vote no.

 True enough, Romney wouldn’t have wanted to help Trump win reelection.
 Everyone knows he’s not a Trump buddy.
 Since he was elected in 2016, Trump has made no attempt to conceal his contempt for Romney, whom he pretended to woo as a possible pick for secretary of state.
 Everyone knew that nomination was never going to happen.
 And when Trump rejected Romney just as most had predicted, the senator handled it with characteristic grace even if the humiliation had to sting.